 Pay attention to where you display the tree in your home.
 Make sure you do not have it next to a heat source to avoid fire hazards.
 Fireplaces, candles, heat vents, and light fixtures should all be 3 feet away from your Christmas tree to avoid a fire.
 It is also very important to make sure your tree is not blocking any exits in the home.
 This is something that may be overlooked but definitely keep trees out of the way of all exits in case of an emergency.
 Whether you are getting a real or a fake tree it is best to follow both of these tips when finding a location to display the tree in your home.

 When you have a live Christmas tree, be sure you water your tree every day.
 The shedding of needles can mean that the tree is drying out.
 A dry tree can be very dangerous as it can catch fire easily.
+It is important you make sure you replace the water in your Christmas tree every day to ensure it doesn’t dry out.

 Regardless of if you are using a real or an artificial tree, it is very important to pay attention to Christmas lights.
 When you are selecting Christmas lights for your tree, make sure you choose Christmas lights that are evaluated by a nationally recognized laboratory.
 One example is Underwriters Laboratories (UL).
 You will also want to be sure you inspect your lights for any damage prior to plugging in.
 Make sure any Christmas lights you use do not have any damage to the cords or have loose bulbs.
 Another thing to pay attention to when using Christmas lights is indoor and outdoor use and using the correct lights for where they will be used.
 Another thing to note is when you are headed to bed or leave your home make sure you turn off your Christmas lights.